 Another nifty option is exclusion targeting.
 This feature allows you to take people off the intended audience.
 Use this option to protect ad sets from cross-bidding against one another.
 In our context, show one ad set to Harvard graduates rooting for Red Sox and the other set to those alumni who, by exclusion, root for someone else.

-2. Avoid Self-Competition
+2. Avoid competing against yourself

 Speaking of the devil: when you run multiple ad sets at the same time to the same audience, chances are some of them will be left behind.
 That’s how Facebook Ads works.
 It’s an auction-based platform that picks the highest bidding sets to deliver to target populations.